Work has started this week on a brand new, energy efficient station for firefighters in Barnsley.

 A separate multi-use facility is planned to be built on the same site, which will host the service’s award-winning Princes Trust Team Programme initiative as well as providing space to hold events and meetings and bookings from community groups.

-Energy saving measures will include low energy, LED lighting with motion sensors and an air source heat pump.
+Energy saving measures will include low energy, LED lighting with motion sensors.

 Firefighters will be housed in a temporary facility off-site whilst construction of the new building takes place.